Kis FM

 PM2FHN (old call sign: PM3FHN, 95.1 FM), on air name Kis FM, is a Jakarta radio station.
 It features slow adult contemporary.
 The channel is owned by Mahaka Radio Integra (MARI).
-Kis FM targets women and children with its off-air activation and kids show on weekdays.
+Kis FM targets youth.

 History

 Kis FM started in Gandul, Cinere, Bogor (now part of Depok) in 1991.
 It is the youngest of Ramako group radio stations.
 Since its creation in 1991, it targeted young adults with consistent programming from the 1990s to its 2000 acquisition by MARI.

+On August 1, 2004 Kis Radio, moved its frequency from 107.2 FM to 95.1 FM in line with the government's rearrangement of all radio frequencies.